-The IceCap 48XL collector is made for today’s reef aquarist.
-It is designed to meet all your needs and measures 48 “x23.5” x16 “in length.
+The IceCap 48XL Reef Sump is made for today’s reef aquarist, designed to meet all your needs and measures 48 “x23.5” x16 “in length.

-The crankcase is well suited for 300 gallon tanks.
-However, it is suitable for tanks up to 350 liters.
+The sump is well suited for 300 gallon tanks.

 Includes a 2.5 cm double drain and two 10 cm filter sock holders.
-The fresh water tank holds 15 liters of water.
-It also has a 24 “x14.8” skimmer section.
+The fresh water tank holds 15 liters of water and has a 24 “x14.8” skimmer section.

 The modern catcher has a spill design and compartment covers.
-It is very quiet while running.
-Includes adjustable baffles and probe holders to meet your filtration needs.
+It is very quiet while running and includes adjustable baffles and probe holders to meet your filtration needs.

-The Refugium Sump from Windridercreations includes two pairs of socks and measures 45 “x15” x15 “in height.
-It also has four chambers, three baffles and two baffles.
-It is designed with a 50 gallon sump and offers a wet-dry aquarium filter function.
+The Windridercreations 50 Gal Refugium-Sump includes two pairs of socks and measures 45 “x15” x15 “in height.
+It also has four chambers, designed with a 50 gallon sump and offers a wet-dry aquarium filter function.

 The inlet chamber is 20 inches, allowing for large sock and skimmer options.
 The escape room is 18 “and contains a 10” wall.
 The third chamber contains a 10 cm media label track.